bernitorres/azure-docs/articles/search/search-lucene-query-architecture.md

 For a full list of supported query types see [Lucene query sytnax](https://docs.microsoft.com/rest/api/searchservice/lucene-query-syntax-in-azure-search)

-Operators associated with a subquery determine whether the query "must be" or "should be" satisfied in order for a document to be considered a match.
-For example, `+"Ocean view"` is "must" due to the `+` operator.

-The query parser restructures the subqueries into a *query tree* (an internal structure representing the query) it passes on to the search engine.
-In the first stage of query parsing, the query tree looks like this.

- ![Boolean query searchmode any][2]

 ### Supported parsers: Simple and Full Lucene

  Azure Search exposes two different query languages, `simple` (default) and `full`.
 By setting the `queryType` parameter with your search request, you tell the query parser which query language you choose so that it knows how to interpret the operators and syntax.
 The [Simple query langauge](https://docs.microsoft.com/rest/api/searchservice/simple-query-syntax-in-azure-search) is intuitive and robust, often suitable to interpret user input as-is without client-side processing.
 It supports query operators familiar from web search engines.
 The [Full Lucene query language](https://docs.microsoft.com/rest/api/searchservice/lucene-query-syntax-in-azure-search), which you get by setting `queryType=full`, extends the default Simple query language by adding support for more operators and query types like wildcard, fuzzy, regex, and field-scoped queries.
 For example, a regular expression sent in Simple query syntax would be interpreted as a query string and not an expression.
 The example request in this article uses the Full Lucene query language.

 ### Impact of searchMode on the parser

+Explicit operators, such as `+` in `+"Ocean view"`, are unambiguous in boolean query construction (the term *must* match).
+Less obvious is how to interpret the remaining terms: spacious and air-condition.
+Should the search engine find matches on ocean view *and* spacious *and* air-condition?
+Or should it find ocean view plus *either one* of the remaining terms?

 Another search request parameter that affects parsing is the `searchMode` parameter.
 It controls the default operator for Boolean queries: any (default) or all.

-When `searchMode=any`, which is the default, the space delimiter between spacious and air-condition is OR (`||`), making the sample query text equivalent to:
+When `searchMode=any`, which is the default, the space delimiter between spacious and air-condition becomes OR (`||`), making the sample query text equivalent to:

 ~~~~
 Spacious,||air-condition*+"Ocean view"
 ~~~~

-Explicit operators, such as `+` in `+"Ocean view"`, are unambiguous in boolean query construction (the term *must* match).
-Less obvious is how to interpret the remaining terms: spacious and air-condition.
-Should the search engine find matches on ocean view *and* spacious *and* air-condition?
-Or should it find ocean view plus *either one* of the remaining terms?
+Operators associated with a subquery determine whether the query "must be" or "should be" satisfied in order for a document to be considered a match.
+For example, `+"Ocean view"` is "must" due to the `+` operator.

-By default (`searchMode=any`), the search engine assumes the broader interpretation.
-Either field *should* be matched, reflecting "or" semantics.
-The initial query tree illustrated previously, with the two "should" operations, shows the default.
+Either of the other fields *should* be matched, reflecting "or" semantics.

+The query tree for this query would be as follows, with 2 "should" operations:

+ ![Boolean query searchmode any][2]

 Suppose that we now set `searchMode=all`.
 In this case, the space is interpreted as an "and" operation.
 Each of the remaining terms must both be present in the document to qualify as a match.
 The resulting sample query would be interpreted as follows: